zkonduit/ezkl-docs/default.md

 # The EZKL System

-**EZKL is is a developer-friendly system for verifiable AI and analytics.**
+**EZKL is a developer-friendly system for verifiable AI and analytics.**

 Analytics can be descriptive (aggregation, visualization), diagnostic (mining, statistical, querying), predictive (machine learning, time series), and prescriptive (optimization, simulation, decision).
 Verifiability is the ability to confirm the use of designated mathematical steps, even if you are not the executing machine.